 Madelaine Drohan is the Canada correspondent for The Economist.
-For the last 30 years, she has covered business and politics in Canada, Europe, Africa and Asia.
-She was awarded the Prime Ministers of Canada fellowship in 2015 by the Public Policy Forum.
+For the last 40 years, she has covered business and politics in Canada, Europe, Africa and Asia.
+In 2016, she became a senior fellow at the Graduate School of Public and International Affairs at the University of Ottawa.
+In 2015-2016 she was the Prime Ministers of Canada fellow at the Public Policy Forum.

 She is the author of The 9 Habits of Highly Successful Resource Economies: Lessons for Canada, a research report that she wrote in 2012 for the Canadian International Council.